Commencement Frequently Asked Questions

 Yes.
 Regent provides an interpreter and special seating for deaf guests at the commencement ceremony.
 Seating for the deaf is located to the right of the graduate seating (when facing the stage) and will be labeled.

 Attendants will be on hand at each parking area during commencement.
-Commencement parking for persons with disabilities and those with limited mobility will be available at the Robertson Hall lot (Lot “B,” closest to the ceremony site), and anyone with a handicap hang tag, decal, or license plate will be allowed entrance by the parking attendant.
+Commencement parking for persons with disabilities and those with limited mobility will be available at the Robertson Hall lot (Lot “B” closest to the ceremony site) and the Divinity Building lot (Lot "N"), and anyone with a handicap hang tag, decal, or license plate will be allowed entrance by the parking attendant.
 Shuttles will be available to transport graduates and guests who park in the main visitor parking lot (Lot “L” by the Communications building) to the shuttle stop closest to the ceremony.

 Guests with disabilities or limited mobility may sit in any of the guest seating areas.
 All chairs are easily moved to accommodate wheelchairs and ushers will be moving through the seating areas to assist guests as needed.
 Guests may also watch the ceremony on closed-circuit TV Robertson Hall or the Divinity Chapel.